phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 ### Lint

-Linting does a static analysis on the code to find code mistakes.
+Linting does a static analysis on the code to find code mistakes like using a variable name that is not defined.
 To check the lint status you can run and check the number of errors provided at the very end.

 ```bash
 npm run lint